 At the time of cloning, the original species is a critical player.
 It’s also called the Mother plant.

-Because the weed clones will depend on the mother plant, you must carefully pick and choose the right one.
+Because the weed clones will depend on the mother plant, you must carefully choose the right one.

 The last thing you want is weak or sick clones, so your efforts will go wasted.